seiyria/drakkar/_other/macros.md

-Alt           | Requires ALT to be held to activate this macro Shift         | Requires SHIFT to be held to activate this macro Auto return   | Activating this macro will activate it instantly ("automatically press return after entering this macro") Target lock   | This macro will "lock" as requiring a target (much like espear, assault, etc) Needs path    | This macro needs a path to a target (such as firebreath, illusion, etc)
+Alt           | Requires ALT to be held to activate this macro Shift         | Requires SHIFT to be held to activate this macro Auto return   | Activating this macro will activate it instantly ("automatically press return after entering this macro") Target lock   | This macro will "lock" on your macro bar and set it self as the active macro (much like espear, assault, etc) Needs path    | This macro needs a path to a target (such as firebreath, illusion, etc)

 When adding the actual macro part, you can have up to 3 individual macros, separated by semicolons, in your command.
 So, you could do: `take 500000 coins from sack; drop coins`.
 Some combinations can be very helpful, especially when doing repetitive actions like buying lots of chits.